Customer Journey Mapping for Market Researchers

 Once you’ve visualized your customer journey and marked the touchpoints that need to be addressed, suggest changes for improvement.
 Start by prioritizing which area needs your attention at present.

-For example, if your product pages lack meaningful information, the customer can make their decision and take corrective measures before focusing on improving image qualities.
+For example, if your product pages lack meaningful information, the customer can decide and take corrective measures before focusing on improving image qualities.

 After you’ve suggested ideas for each pain point, test them out.